JangSeongwon/MURM/README.md

 5. Offline RL framework implementation
     - PtP Analysis needed to utilize
     - IQL algorithm

+    *Primary Concern*
+    - How to use two latent vectors efficiently??
+Concatenate & Reward
+    - Do I have to add noisy dataset?? and how much offline prior data??

 6. *If* success rate is satisfactory, Go for online fine-tuning as well
    *If not* = Need to also implement online fine-tuning and check the results again